Feo Amante's Horror Thriller Feo's Stuff HORROR / THRILLER

 I give this series four rabid fanboys.

-Note: Regardless of whether the review moved you or not, support this guy's work!
-Quinn sent me this entire four-issue series out of the blue for no other reason than I'm a comic book fan.
 He spotted my name on the recommendations lists for the Horror Writers Association's Bram Stoker Award for Illustrated Narrative and appreciated the fact that I took the time to recommend the works that I read for the award.
 In other words, this guy supports the comics medium and is doing what he can to help promote it!
-There are few creators that committed to the genre, unfortunately, so we need to support those who are.

-Review copyright 2001 by E.C.McMullen Jr.
+This review copyright 2001 E.C.McMullen Jr.

 Return To Comics